• Home

 Like America itself, Tampa's historic Ybor City began with immigrants.

-BY: Gary R. Mormino
+By: Gary R. Mormino

 For nearly a century, an open-door immigration policy had been the law of the land, a system that allowed anarchists, paupers, communists and free-love advocates to flood the United States.
 In the greatest movement of peoples in history, millions of Italians, Jews, Slavs, and Magyars flooded America with few skills relevant to an urban, industrial nation other than desperate hopes and a hardened work ethic.